 To insert in a tree, one searches to find where the item ought to be and then inserts there.
 Deleting a leaf node is easy.
 To delete a non-leaf is harder, and there will be various options available.
-One will be to exchange the contents of the non-leaf cell with either the predecessor or the successor (whichever one is a descendant rather than an ancestor-from the result of the previous exercise you can prove that at least one of the two is).
-Then the item for deletion is in a leaf position and can be disposed of without further trouble; meanwhile, the newly moved up object satisfies the order requirements that keep the tree structure valid.
+A non-leaf with only one child can be simply replaced by its child.
+For a non-leaf with two children, an option is to replace it with its successor (or predecessor-either will work).
+Then the item for deletion can't have two children (cfr. exercise above) and can thus be deleted in one of the ways already seen; meanwhile, the newly moved up object satisfies the order requirements that keep the tree structure valid.